 When selected, we advise you to apply for a Training Employment Pass.
 Please do this in close communication with the company where you will have your internship.

 We also advise you to start collecting the following documents immediately after hearing you have been selected:

 - Proof of enrollment (obtained from the Central Student Administration)

 - Statement that the internship fits your curriculum (obtained from FEB Careers Company)

 - Letter from the university as evidence that the university is an acceptable institution (provided by FEB Careers Company)

 It is crucial that your application is correct and complete.
 Visas are rejected immediately on the grounds of incomplete information or conflicting information.
 And you might not get a second chance!
 If you like we (FEB Careers Company) can provide tips to get everything arranged; a checklist you can work with.

 When selected, make an appointment with your Internship Officer: you can request an internship contract here.
 If your internship contract is signed, you can get an University of Groningen collective-liability insurance and travel insurance.

-You'll need to arrange your own accommodation.
+You will need to arrange your own accommodation.
 Last year students stayed in hostels.
 This is affordable and most students thought it was fine, but a downside is of course that it is crowded with tourists, while you have a demanding program.
-There are probably 5 other FEB students doing a Singapore Internship this summer, so you could check who they are and see if you could look for accommodation with them.
+There are probably 2 other FEB students doing a Singapore Internship this summer, so you could check who they are and see if you could look for accommodation with them.
 Once everyone is selected, we will bring you in contact with each other and you can start planning.
 We will also bring you in contact with one of the candidates who went last year so they can advise you.